top of page

 We hear you, and we agree.
 Here’s what we have to say about it: the animating impulse for this Fellowship comes from a desire to dismantle those systems and provide individuals with the tools and training not only to make their work, but remake the way we collectively work.
 The only real source of the institutional and systemic changes that are so urgently needed comes not from statements of desire or belief, but substantive action.
 FORGE has--and will continue to--put its values into action, specifically for the Fellowship in the following ways:

-Ok, let’s say that, as a Fellow, I have super specific questions like “can you look over my pitch deck?”...
+Ok, let’s say that, as a Fellow, I have super specific questions like “Can you look over my pitch deck?”...

 That’s precisely what our work is dedicated to.
 We’d be happy to give you real-time feedback on a project at a Fast Fuel or during one of our consulting sessions, or asynchronously online.
 Your suite of resources will also include templates and ideation exercises to help you get a fresh perspective on your work.

-Ok, let’s say that, as a Fellow, I have super huge questions like “does my art even matter anymore?”...
+Ok, let’s say that, as a Fellow, I have super huge questions like “Does my art even matter anymore?!”...

 I’m craving accountability, but I’m also afraid I might feel like I’m “failing” by missing deadlines or something like that.
 Can you speak to this?